ietf-wg-asdf/asdf-working-group-notes/charter-proposals/charter.md

 * information/interaction modelling for digital twins where the corresponding physical objects can be described with SDF,

-* additional SDF modelling mechanisms to enable property mapping between additional IoT SDOs' objects, and
+* additional SDF modelling mechanisms to enable property mapping between additional IoT SDOs' objects (including instances, and types), and

 * information/interaction modelling and protocol mappings to enable gateway interactions between IP and non-IP transports.